Sounds like a simple question, right?

 The Wall Street Journal has published a number of pieces on how technology is changing the 401(k) landscape.
 A good one to check out is, “New Online 401(k) Plans Disrupt Retirement Market; Online plans bring robo-style investment services to workers at small businesses.”
 The article lays out a variety of SMB 401(k) solutions, and explains how technology companies are driving positive change in the retirement services market.

 “Led by technology entrepreneurs and backed by venture capitalists, a crop of startups have launched online 401(k) plans in recent months with the aim of bringing robo-style automated investment services to small businesses, many of which offer their workers high-cost 401(k)s or no retirement savings plans at all.”

-The Journal lists several vendors, including ForUsAll, and compares fees for both the employer and employee in a chart.
+The Journal lists several vendors, including ForUsAll, and lists fees for both the employer and employee in a chart.

 Small business 401(k) vendor fee comparison chart